ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Text\]](tree_sun_pixels.txt.gif)](tree_sun_pixels.txt)

-There is one cavat, it will not work if the color under test is itself black.
+There is one caveat, it will not work if the color under test is itself black.
 To handle black (or very dark colors) swap the fills to map non-black colors to white and then [Negate](../color_mods/#negate) the results to generate the white mask of all black pixels.

 Remember the "`-print`" option is equivalent to using "`-format ... -write info:`" and can be used anywhere within your image processing.